Premiums and prepayments tax — Health care services — Exemptions — State preemption.

 (ii) The Washington basic health plan on behalf of subsidized enrollees as provided in chapter 70.47 RCW.

-(c) Amounts received by any health care service contractor, as defined in RCW 48.44.010, as prepayments for health care services included within the definition of practice of dentistry under RCW 18.32.020.
+(c) Amounts received by any health care service contractor as defined in chapter 48.44 RCW, or any health maintenance organization as defined in chapter 48.46 RCW, as prepayments for health care services included within the definition of practice of dentistry under RCW 18.32.020, except amounts received for pediatric oral services that qualify as coverage for the minimum essential coverage requirement under P.L.
+111-148 (2010), as amended.

 (d) Participant contributions to self-funded multiple employer welfare arrangements that are not taxable in this state.